 When a school is interested in the Confucius Classroom (CC) Program, the Confucius Institute at UW-Platteville will assist the school with the application process.
 There is no application fee.

 Here is a document of the most recent application materials and procedure of applying for a Confucius Classroom under the Confucius Institute:

-If you have any questions concerning the Confucius Classroom, please do not hesitate to contact Mei Reeder.
+If you have any questions concerning the Confucius Classroom, please do not hesitate to contact Dr. Mei Reeder.